yorkrobotlab/openkilo/README.md

 ## Author
-The main OpenKilo design and prototyping was completed by Jamie Trump while a postgraduate student at the [University of Plymouth](https://www.plymouth.ac.uk/).
+The main OpenKilo design and prototyping was completed by Jamie Trump while a postgraduate student in the [School of Engineering, Computing and Mathematics](https://www.plymouth.ac.uk/schools/school-of-engineering-computing-and-mathematics) at the [University of Plymouth](https://www.plymouth.ac.uk/).

+His original project repository can be found at [github.com/jamie-trump/Plymouth-Kilobot-2019](https://github.com/jamie-trump/Plymouth-Kilobot-2019).

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).